home-assistant/home-assistant.io/source/_components/group.markdown

 Example of groups shown as views in the frontend.
 </p>

 If all entities in a group are switches or lights then Home Assistant adds a switch at the top of the card that turns them all on/off at once.
-If you want to hide this switch, set `control` to `hidden`.
+You can modify `control` to change the visibility or behaviour of this switch.

 You can create views (tabs) that contain other groups.
 Notice in the example below that in order to refer to the group "Living Room", you use `group.living_room` (lowercase and spaces replaced with underscores).